Oura Ring vs WHOOP vs Ultrahuman: Honest Comparison

 Can I wear a ring and WHOOP together?

-Yes.
-We did exactly this for 60 days.
-The ring tracks sleep and recovery, while WHOOP tracks daytime strain and workouts.
-This is the optimal setup if budget allows, though it is overkill for most people.
+Yes, and some users do.
+The ring tracks sleep and recovery, while WHOOP tracks daytime strain and workouts, so the two complement each other.
+This is a reasonable setup if budget allows, though it is overkill for most people.

 Is the Oura subscription worth it?